|Duration:||22 Days||Trip Code:||HGTNP-051|

 The Island Peak climbing with Gokyo Lakes and Everest Base Camp trek incorporates proper acclimatization to its itinerary and is ideal for adventure seekers in a quest for a challenging trekking and climbing experience.

 Upon our arrival at the Tribhuwan International Airport (TIA) in Kathmandu, a representative from Himalayan Glacier will pick us up from the airport and take us to our hotel.
 After checking in, we may take a rest or visit Himalayan Glacier’s office.
-In the evening there will be a welcome dinner in a traditional Nepali Restaurant where we will be able to enjoy authentic Nepali cuisine.
+In the evening there will be a welcome dinner which will introduce us to the Nepalese food culture.
 Overnight in Kathmandu.

 Today after breakfast we begin our tour to several UNESCO World Heritage Sites in Kathmandu.
 We visit the historic Durbar Square, the sacred Hindu temple of Pashupatinath, the famous 'Monkey Temple' (Swayambhunath) and Buddhist shrine (Bouddhanath), which is also one of the largest stupas in the world.
 After the tour, we get our equipment checked by our climbing leader, get introduced to fellow participants, and discuss our trip at Himalayan Glacier’s office.
 Overnight in Kathmandu.